BroadbandForum/obuspa/QUICK_START_GUIDE.md

 If OB-USP-AGENT failed to connect, review the settings in your factory reset database and the STOMP server.
-If you subsequently change the settings in vendor_factory_reset_example.c, then you must delete the database, in order that the database is re-created the next time you run ob_uspagent.
+If you subsequently change the settings in vendor_factory_reset_example.c, then you must delete the database, in order that the database is re-created the next time you run obuspa.
 To delete the database in the default location:
 ```
 $ rm /tmp/usp.db
 ```

-Alternatively you can use the 'ob_uspagent -c dbset' command (see next section) to alter parameters in the database, and try again.
+Alternatively you can use the 'obuspa -c dbset' command (see next section) to alter parameters in the database, and try again.

 OB-USP_AGENT also supports an basic implementation of CoAP MTP.
 As with STOMP MTP, this is enabled